-Commencing our planned clinical trials is also subject to approval by a central institutional review board (an "IRB") and an IRB or ethics committee at each clinical trial site before a trial may be initiated, which approval could be delayed, rejected or suspended.
-Further, the IRBs of the institutions in which such trials are being conducted, the Data Safety Monitoring Board for such trial or regulatory authorities may impose a suspension or termination of our clinical trials even after approval and initiation of trial sites due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by regulatory authorities, unforeseen safety issues or adverse side effects that arise in the trial or failure to demonstrate a benefit from using a drug, any of which could result in the imposition of a clinical hold, as well as changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
+Commencing our planned clinical trials is also subject to approval by an institutional review board (an "IRB") or ethics committee for each clinical trial site before a trial may be initiated, which approval could be delayed, rejected or suspended.
+Our planned clinical trials may also include other applicable committees intended to monitor the safety profile of our product candidates.
+IRBs, regulatory authorities or other applicable safety committees may impose a suspension or termination of our clinical trials even after approval and initiation of trial sites due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by regulatory authorities, unforeseen safety issues or adverse side effects that arise in the trial, or failure to demonstrate a benefit from using a drug, any of which could result in the imposition of a clinical hold, as well as changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.

-Successful completion of our clinical trials is a prerequisite to submitting a BLA or certain supplemental BLAs ("sBLA") to the FDA and an MAA, to the European Medicines Agency (the "EMA") or competent authorities of the EU member states, or other applicable regulatory authorities in other countries for each product candidate and, consequently, to obtaining approval and initiating commercial marketing of our current and any future product candidates.
+Successful completion of our clinical trials is a prerequisite to submitting a BLA or certain supplemental BLAs ("sBLA") to the FDA, an MAA to the European Medicines Agency (the "EMA") or competent authorities of the EU member states, or other applicable regulatory authorities in other countries for each product candidate and, consequently, to obtaining approval and initiating commercial marketing of our current and any future product candidates.
 A failure of one or more of our current or future clinical trials can occur at any stage of testing, and our clinical trials may not be successful.
 We have experienced and may continue to experience delays in our ongoing clinical trials, and we do not know whether planned clinical trials will begin on time, be allowed by regulatory authorities, need to be redesigned, or if we can activate sites or enroll participants on time, or if they will be completed on schedule, if at all.
 Events that have and may in the future delay or prevent commencement or successful completion of clinical development of our product candidates as planned and on schedule, if at all, include but are not limited to: